 The Requirement is retained here until properly relocated because it is not addressed in any other Standard.

 Premise: The ACE equation, and hence the AGC mode, will contain any number of parameters based on system operating conditions.
-Various AGC modes are identified corresponding to those operating conditions, as well as the specific sets of parameters included in the ACE equation.
+Various AGC modes (such as flat frequency for blackout restoration, flat tie line for loss of frequency telemetry, tie line bias and tie line bias plus ATEC for ATEC mode) should be used corresponding to actual operating conditions, as well as the specific sets of parameters included in the ACE equation.

 Justification: Changing to the proper operating mode, corresponding to current operating conditions, affords proper movement of generating units in response to those conditions.
 The addition of the ATEC term results in an additional AGC mode and a different set of parameters.
 The inability to correctly calculate the ATEC term would dictate that AGC not be operated in the ATEC mode.